Skip to Content

 A Roth 403(b) option is also available with most vendors.
 Contributions are after-tax; however, earnings are not taxed if certain conditions are met.

-2. The employee should notify his or her supervisor of an intended retirement date at least 30 days in advance, or more if possible.
+2. The employee should notify their supervisor of an intended retirement date at least 30 days in advance, or more if possible.

 3. A TRS employee should contact TRS four to six months prior to the date of retirement and submit a “Request for Estimate of Retirement Benefits” form (TRS18) or online through the member’s TRS account.
 Members must file an “Application of Service Retirement” form (TRS30) with TRS before the effective date of retirement, which is always the last day of the retirement month.
 If the form is received after retirement, payments may be delayed.

-An ORP employee should contact his or her individual carrier or carriers to make arrangements for distribution of funds.
+An ORP employee should contact their individual carrier or carriers to make arrangements for distribution of funds.
 An employee may delay distribution, if desired.
 Once retired, the IRS requires a minimum distribution at age 70 1/2.

 1. Retiree insurance eligibility requires that the employee meet one of the following criteria: